gtv140/Live-chat/README.md

 <!-- ABOUT -->
 <div id="about" class="page">
 <h3>About Live Connect 🚀</h3>
-<p>Live Connect is a modern, secure, and mobile-friendly real-time chat platform.
-Chat, like and delete messages, and see who's online instantly!</p>
+<p>Live Connect is a modern real-time chat platform.
+Mobile-friendly, secure, with group chat, status, like & delete features.</p>
 </div>

 <!-- CONTACT -->